ezhai/nautilus-avinfo/README.md

 ```

 The SRPMs are also provided if your OS/arch is not supported or you wish to build the package yourself.
 Note that not all
-distros support the latest version of Nautilus, so the extension may not be supported on your distro just yet.
+distros have Nautilus 43 or higher available in the package repository, so the extension may not be supported on your distro
+just yet.

 ### Manual